 - Cross train – While logging miles is critical, incorporate cross training 1-2 times a week to target other muscles, foster better muscular balance, improve overall conditioning and stay motivated.
-The new Zero Runner is an ideal tool that lets runners safely perfect form and technique without any impact, and gives runners a variety of interval workouts that combine running with strength and flexibility exercises to address weak links and enhance performance.
-Other options include an elliptical, stationary bike, swimming, Pilates and yoga.

 - Address aches and pains – Don’t just run through pain, or you may be setting yourself up for injury.
 Try foam rolling, do yoga, get massages, see a chiropractor or work with a physical therapist to manage aches and keep you running toward your goal.